6 Red Flags to Look for When Hiring a Content Marketing Agency

-A retainer in of itself is not a red flag.
-It’s common to pay a monthly retainer for marketing agencies who do ongoing work that isn’t always tied to a specific deliverable, like a set number of blog posts or videos each month.
+A retainer itself is not a red flag.
+It’s common to pay a monthly retainer for marketing agencies that do ongoing work that isn’t always tied to a specific deliverable, like a set number of blog posts, social media posts, or videos each month.

-For instance, you’ll probably pay a PR agency a set fee to cover the cost of pitching to reporters, to supply you with briefing docs for each interview they secure for you, and to help you with general talking points.
+For instance, you’ll probably pay a PR agency a set fee to cover the cost of pitching to reporters, supply you with briefing docs for each interview they secure, and help you with general talking points.
 But if that PR agency asks you to commit to a retainer but also charges you a separate fee for them to write messaging and pitch to reporters, that’s a red flag.
-Ask what work is inclusive of the retainer and see if that works for you.
+Ask what work is included in the retainer and see if that works for you.

 Another fee to look out for is a slush fund.
-A slush fund is reserved money that you can use for expensive last-minute marketing opportunities.
-Need a video for an advertising slot you suddenly secured?
-Need your agency to print booklets or flyers and distribute at a last-minute event?
-Agencies can tap into your slush fund so that they don’t have to fully cover the upfront costs.
+A slush fund is reserved money you can use for last-minute marketing opportunities.
+Need a video or interactive content for an advertising slot?
+Need your agency to print booklets or press releases?
+Agencies can tap into their slush fund to cover the upfront costs.

-This can be a good thing for both of you: They’re not breaking their bank, and you’re not worried about having to quickly pay a huge invoice.
+This can be a good thing for both of you: They’re not breaking their bank, and you’re not worried about having to pay a colossal invoice quickly.

-But here’s the red flag: Sometimes, agencies will ask you to commit to a slush fund — to the tune of tens of thousands of dollars — and then you’ll lose that money if you don’t spend it within a certain time frame.
+But here’s the red flag: Sometimes, agencies will ask you to commit tens of thousands of dollars to a slush fund, but you’ll lose that money if you don’t spend it within a specific time frame.